 Auburn University at Montgomery is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, educational specialist and doctoral degrees.
 In 1973 AUM was first accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-In 1978, 1988, 1998 and most recently in 2008, accreditation was reaffirmed by the Southern Association.
-AUM will be up for reaffirmation in 2018.
+In 1978, 1988, 1998, 2008 and 2018, accreditation was reaffirmed by the Southern Association.
+AUM will be up for reaffirmation in 2028.

 Interested parties may contact the Commission on Colleges with questions and comments about the accreditation status of AUM, or to file a complaint against the University for alleged non-compliance with a SACSCOC standard or requirement at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500, or website: http://www.sacscoc.org.

 Questions or complaints related to admissions, programs, financial aid and practices of AUM should be directed to the university’s offices, publications, or websites and not to the Commission on Colleges.
 To locate contact information for individual departments, see “Search by Department” at http://www.aum.edu/peoplefinder.
 Comments can also be directed to the Provost Office, P.O.
 Box 244023 Montgomery, AL 36124.

 Established in 1967, Auburn University at Montgomery offered its first classes in 1969, and moved to its current 500-acre campus in east Montgomery in 1971.
 AUM was accredited by the Southern Association of Colleges and Schools, Commission on Colleges in 1973 and was reaffirmed by SACS in 1978, 1988, 1998, 2008 and 2018.